sesam-io/ais-integration/README.rst

 Computing bearing
 -----------------

-Now, to compute the other values I wanted turned out to be a little more involved.
-To compute the direction between lat, lon pairs you have to simplify the earth to a sphere (so called "great circle" approximations) and use spherical trignometry using ``Haversine`` formulae (https://en.wikipedia.org/wiki/Haversine_formula).
-After a bit of trial and error I must admit I ended up on Stackoverflow to get the correct soluton:
+Computing the other values I wanted turned out to be a little more involved.
+To compute the direction between lat, lon pairs you have to simplify the earth to a sphere (so called "great circle" approximations) and apply spherical trignometry using ``Haversine`` formulae (https://en.wikipedia.org/wiki/Haversine_formula).
+After a bit of trial and error (ok, failures) I must admit I ended up on Stackoverflow to get the correct solution:

 ::